Aaron98990/ways-of-the-game/goalkeeper.md

 ## Control with hand/arms

-> A goalkeeper cannot be challenged by an opponent when in control of the ball with the hand(s).
->
 > A goalkeeper is in control of the ball with the hand(s) when:
 > - the ball is between the hands or between the hand and any surface (e.g. ground, own body) or by touching it with any part of the hands or arms, except if the ball rebounds from the goalkeeper or the goalkeeper has made a save
 > - holding the ball in the outstretched open hand
-> - bouncing it on the ground or throwing it in the air _Law 12.2_
+> - bouncing it on the ground or throwing it in the air
+>
+> A goalkeeper cannot be challenged by an opponent when in control of the ball with the hand(s). _Law 12.3_

 > If an offense involves contact, it is penalised by a direct free kick _Law 12.1_